BBBSnowball/bl808-linux-nixos/README.md

   `nix build -L github:BBBSnowball/bl808-linux-nixos#bl808-linux-2-flash-script -o result-linux`
 - Connect M1s dock in bootloader mode and run:
   `nix run -L -- github:BBBSnowball/bl808-linux-nixos#bl808-linux-2-flash --port /dev/ttyUSB1`
+- FIXME: This is using the updated structure from `buildroot_bouffalo` now so this will expect the rootfs on the SD card.
+We don't build that, yet.
 - Connect picocom to `/dev/ttyUSB0` with 2 Mbaud.
 - Press the RST button.
 You should see Linux booting.
 Login is "root" without password.